sschoener/sschoener.github.io/_posts/2024-12-17-unity-blobs.md

   <img src="/img/2024-12-17-unity-blobs/debugger-view.png" alt="" />
 </p>

-I say that it only calls `ToString()` onl "sometimes" because I noticed that Rider's debugger in particular will make educated guesses about what to show.
+I say that it calls `ToString()` only "sometimes" because I noticed that Rider's debugger in particular will make educated guesses about what to show.
 For example, for this example to run into problems you apparently need to have two `BlobString` members, not just one.
 This makes the problem even more obtuse.

 Rider has a setting to disable implicit evaluation and function calls (`Settings -> Debugger -> Allow property evaluations and other implicit function calls`) so that you no longer crash automatically, but you can now crash "on-demand" when you inadvisably click on something to view its value.
 (To be clear, I place no blame on Rider, at all.)